Managers: How to have break-out, outstanding Teams. #1

 Let’s say you start with two Teams.

-If you are lucky, that happens.
-They set a great example, and everyone says: “I want our [new] Team to be like them.”
+If you are clever and lucky, that happens.
+They set a great example, and everyone says: “I want our [next] Team to be like them.”

-Pick projects for them where you have a decent chance for success.
+Pick projects for the Pilot teams where they have a decent chance for success.
 Not easy, but also not impossible.

 The work must be important.
 And work that inspires those two Teams.
 They must want to do that work.